simplesurance/baur/README.md

 ## Graphana Dashboard
 ![Graphana baur Dashboard](https://github.com/simplesurance/baur/wiki/media/graphana-dashboard.png "Graphana baur Dashboard")

-The dashboards is available at: <https://grafana.com/dashboards/8835>
+The dashboard is available at: <https://grafana.com/dashboards/8835>

-## Status
+## Project Status
 baur is used in production CI setups since the first version.
 It's not considered as API-Stable yet, interface breaking changes can happen in any release.